Jadavpur University: Science and technology

 Environmental Defense Fund (US).
 Since 2020, they are also collectively developing a comprehensive energy model and evaluate alternative decarbonization strategies and pathways for future India.

 Some major research ventures undertaken by School of Environmental Studies are highlighting the presence of arsenic in groundwater in countries like India and Bangladesh and the development of the first alcohol based car by the School of Automobile Engineering.

 In March 2011, Indian American scientist Manick Sorcar assisted in the opening of a laser animation lab under the School of Illumination Science, Engineering and Design.
 The DTC Laboratory at Jadavpur University has been involved in Cheminformatics/QSAR research since 2002, and the laboratory has developed techniques like q-RASAR, ARKA descriptors in QSAR, ETA (a topological index) and many QSAR tools which are hosted in DTC Lab Tools site and DTC Lab Supplementary Tools site.

+JU in collaboration with ISI Kolkata developed the first second-generation digital computer of India, namely ISIJU-1 in 1964.
+The project was headed by Samarendra Kumar Mitra of the Computing Machines and Electronics Laboratory of ISI and Prof. Jnan Saran Chatterjee, founder head of the Department of Tele-Communication Engineering (renamed as Department of Electronics and Tele-Communication Engineering (ETCE) in 1964) of JU.
+Dr. Biswajit Nag, lecturer from ETCE department was responsible for the logic design and implementation of the main memory systems.
+A number of faculties and research scholers were also involved in the hardware team.